-If you want a well-built small SUV with plenty of space for passengers and luggage, the Skoda Karoq is worth a look.
-Just don’t expect to be wowed by how it looks or the way it drives.
+If you want a well-built small SUV with plenty of space, the Skoda Karoq is well worth a look.
+Just don’t expect to be wowed by its design or the way it goes around corners.

 The Skoda Karoq is a no-frills family SUV with a very practical cabin and a range of sensible, economical engines.

 Behind the second row lies the Karoq’s family-friendly trump card: an absolutely massive, square, flat-floored boot.
 Need to make that boot bigger?
 Well then just spec your Karoq with the optional ‘VarioFlex’ rear seats, and you can slide them forward to find more boot space, or even take them out altogether, turning your Karoq into a van.

 It’s no van to drive, though.
 The Karoq rides comfortably over bumps and lumps with only an occasional very sharp intrusion causing any discomfort.
 The cabin is also very quiet, aside from a little bit of wind rustle around the door mirrors and a touch of tyre rumble at cruising speeds.

 Around town, the Karoq is very smooth and easy to handle, but be aware that the optional DSG automatic gearbox can be a touch sluggish to respond at low speeds – especially in combination with the 150hp 2.0-litre TDI diesel engine.

 Actually, if you’re mostly driving in town, then the Karoq’s basic 1.0-litre TSI turbo petrol engine is the best choice.
 It might sound a bit weedy given the size of the car around it, but it’s actually surprisingly peppy at urban speeds, and works well with the standard six-speed manual gearbox.

 The diesel engine options are a better fit if long motorway runs make up most of your daily mileage, and if that’s the case then it’s well worth considering getting the optional active cruise control and lane-keeping steering too.